 The Bachelor of Kinesiology degree provides both breadth and depth of knowledge in understanding the field of kinesiology, and prepares students to pursue a variety of careers.
 In particular, the Exercise Science specialization prepares students for registration as a practicing Kinesiologist, graduate school, and/or professional school (such as physiotherapy, medicine or chiropractics).
 The Pedagogy specialization prepares students for entrance into a teacher certification program, graduate school, and careers as a coach or personal trainer.

 Note 1: Students who are upgrading to meet entrance requirements must provide proof of upgrading to OReg at the time of application.

-Note 2: Students following the Exercise Science specialization will need to meet the prerequisite for BIO 111.
+Note 2: Students following the Exercise Science specialization will need to meet the prerequisites for BIO 111.

 Note 3: Students following the Pedagogy specialization are highly recommended to take PE 11 and/or PE 12, or have participated in athletic or recreational physical activity.

 In order to be admitted to the second year of the Bachelor of Kinesiology degree program, applicants must have completed the following requirements:

 The Kinesiology department will consider applicants with relevant experience, even though they may not possess the required GPA, course grades, or course currency necessary for entry into the degree program.
 Students may be required to complete one or more lower-level courses to satisfy any course deficiencies.
-Applicants must meet the Degree/diploma level English language proficiency requirement.
-For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.
 The Kinesiology department will exercise its discretion in such cases with respect to conditional acceptance into the program.

 Note: Students must contact the Kinesiology department for further information regarding eligibility and a written statement of permission to apply under this option.